AngryCarrot789/MemoryEngine360/README.md

 ### Changing values
 You can double click the cell in the `Value` column in both the scan results panel and saved addresses panel.
 In the scan results panel, you can select multiple entries and click CTRL+E to modify the value of all entries.
 Currently not supported in the saved address panel

+### Copying scan results
+Select any number of scan results and press `CTRL + C`.
+A dialog will show the results formatted in CSV

+### Deleting rows
+Select any scan result or saved address rows and press the Delete key to remove them.

 ![](MemEngine360.Avalonia_2025-04-23_01.04.01.png)